opnavlab/sonic/README.md

 - **SyntheticStarImgTutorial**: Demonstrates creating a synthetic image of the star Arcturus, and its surrounding starfield in SONIC.
 Being able to construct an expected image is an essential operation for OPNAV.
 - **TriangVestaReconTutorial**: Illustrates the use of the triangulation in SONIC to perform 3D structure reconstruction on the asteroid Vesta from features extracted in images.
 A few different approaches to triangulation are provided in SONIC, which can be used both for estimating the spacecraft state or reconstruction.

+To verify your installation of SONIC, please run these examples locally and compare the outputs to the pre-run demos in the SONIC API documentation, linked below.

 Note: As of 5/16/2024, SONIC has a few MATLAB toolbox dependencies which will require installation prior to full operation including:
 - Image Processing Toolbox version 24.1